 In order to better serve the attorneys and litigants appearing in Judge Hallmark's courtroom, we have adopted the following guidelines.
 Please advise your clients and staff so that there are no misunderstandings.

-First Floor - Oakland County Courthouse, Courtroom W1
+Courtroom W1, First Floor - West Wing - Oakland County Courthouse

 Judge Hallmark is a graduate of Michigan State University and Wayne State University Law School.
 She has served on the Probate Court/Family Court since 1997.
 Judge Hallmark was a referee for the Oakland County Friend of the Court from 1980-1997.
 From 1977-1980, she practiced Probate law with the firm of May & May, P.C., in Detroit.

 Orders Presented for Judge's Signature